 Social Security is there for you

-There might be doomsday news out there about whether Social Security will exist when you retire or if you’ll be able to collect it.
+There might be doomsday news about whether Social Security will exist when you retire or if you’ll be able to collect it.
 But for now, Social Security isn’t going anywhere, so remember to factor that into your budget.

 While Social Security alone likely won't be enough, it will provide a nice pad.
 Use the calculator on the Social Security Administration’s website to estimate your monthly payments.